aliemteam/aliemcards/cards/diabetic-ulcer/card.md

 # Diabetic Leg Ulcer and Osteomyelitis

-- Most common cause of nontraumatic amputations = diabetic foot problems
+- **Diabetic foot problems** are the most common cause of nontraumatic amputations

 **Osteomyelitis:**